 This requires a lot of discipline and motivation.
 I’ve seen Mitja Martel, more known in the pectus excavatum community as StrongClock on Reddit, who has a lot of reputation in our community, explain this.

 In a post on Reddit, he said he was skeptical at first doing this because there was no scientific evidence about it, but it worked for him.
-You have to contract the core muscles to pull your flared ribs in.
-Keep them squeezed for 20 minutes a day.

 You can do this everywhere.
 At school, at work, while watching a movie at home, going for a walk, etc. The goal is to keep these muscles squeezed for 20 minutes while maintaining a proper posture.